ryukinix/ryukinix.github.io/_posts/2017-04-06-decorating.md

 title:  "decorating: Literally decorating your terminal with decorators"
 project: true
 date:   2017-04-06
-excerpt: "A Meta Repo To Decorators"
+excerpt: "A Meta-Repository for Decorators"
 lang: en
 tag:
 - programming